utsabbuet17/Lightweight-oct-retinal-disease-classification/README.md

 ## What this repository contains

 - A baseline PyTorch implementation for OCT image classification.
-- Human-readable markdown explanations added around the original code cells.
+- Markdown explanations added around the original code cells.

 ## Dataset format